rubenv/grunt-git/README.md

 });
 ```

-For full details on all the possible codes, please see the [git describe documentation](https://git-scm.com/docs/git-describe).
+For full details on all the possible codes, please see the [git remote documentation](https://git-scm.com/docs/git-remote).

 ## contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).